HectorRicardo/simple-music-app/README.md

    - Google Assistant.
    - external hardware media buttons
    - etc..

+Each of these "places" creates its own `MediaController` and connects to your app's `MediaSession` the same way.

 From the next section onwards, we will talk specifically about music apps (no more talking about video apps, unless explicitly mentioned).